LEARNAcademy/Assessments-2018/Danny_Lim_WEEK-0.md

 #### 1. What is one thing we did in class this week that helped you learn the most?

-Go over the problems as a group in the last bit of class
+Going over the problems as a group in the last bit of class